Stephzennn/MLforHealth-CXR_Fairness-Replication/README.md

 Optimization : - Train all models using the Adam optimizer using a batch size of 64 and a learning rate of 10^-4.
 **Image Augmentation**:

+Computational Implementation:

+Permininary replication wil entail the predicting of the three classes, As a threshold-free metrics, - Area under the ROC curve, Binary cross-entropy, Expected calibration error

+We will use the same threshold for all groups.